a-nagrani/Deep-learning-packages-installation/README.md

 Then, navigate to (in this example) http://localhost:16006 on your local machine.

-# Keras (Note: install TensorFlow first)
+# Keras

 Keras is a high-level neural networks python API, and works with backends such as TensorFlow, CNTK, or Theano.
-It wraps up many common functions for deep learning nicely making fast experimentation possible.
+(Note: If you are using it with Tensorflow, then make sure to install TensorFlow first) It wraps up many common functions for deep learning nicely making fast experimentation possible.
 [Here](https://keras.io/) is the official documentation.
 [Here](https://github.com/fchollet/keras-resources) is a useful collection of Keras resources from Chollet.
 ```
 pip install Keras
 ```